slcs-jsc/jurassic/docs/joss/paper.md

 # Statement of Need

 Infrared remote sensing instruments provide critical observations of atmospheric temperature, trace gases, aerosols, and clouds.
-The increasing data volume from modern and upcoming satellite missions places strong demands on radiative transfer models, which must be both computationally efficient and scientifically reliable.
+The increasing data volume from modern satellite missions places strong demands on radiative transfer models, which must be both computationally efficient and scientifically reliable.
 While line-by-line radiative transfer models offer high accuracy, their computational cost limits their applicability for large-scale or near-real-time applications.

-Fast radiative transfer models address this challenge by using spectral approximations and precomputed spectroscopic information.
-However, many existing tools are tailored to specific instruments, spectral ranges, or operational contexts, limiting their flexibility for research-oriented workflows.
-JURASSIC addresses this gap by providing a general-purpose, modular infrared radiative transfer framework that supports multiple observation geometries, customizable spectral configurations, and high-performance computing environments.
-Its open-source distribution further promotes transparency, reproducibility, and community-driven development.
+Fast radiative transfer models address this challenge by using spectral approximations and precomputed spectroscopic information, but many existing tools are tailored to specific instruments or operational contexts.
+JURASSIC addresses this gap by providing a general-purpose, modular infrared radiative transfer framework that supports multiple observation geometries, customizable spectral configurations, and high-performance computing environments, while being openly available to promote transparency and reproducibility.

 # Software Description

 ## Model architecture and design

 JURASSIC is implemented in the C programming language with a modular design that separates ray tracing, radiative transfer, spectroscopy, and retrieval components.
 The atmosphere is represented as a vertically stratified medium, and radiative transfer calculations are performed along curved ray paths that account for atmospheric refraction.
 The model supports limb, nadir, zenith, and occultation geometries for instruments located inside or outside the atmosphere.

-Spectral absorption and emission are represented using precomputed lookup tables derived from detailed line-by-line calculations.
-During runtime, band-averaged emissivities are obtained through fast interpolation, enabling rapid evaluation of the radiative transfer equation without sacrificing spectroscopic fidelity.
+Spectral absorption and emission are represented using precomputed lookup tables derived from detailed line-by-line calculations, allowing rapid evaluation of band-averaged emissivities during runtime.

 ## Radiative transfer and retrieval capabilities